nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot37](../assets/images/agent_sudo/screenshot37.png)

-This can be done with '**sudo -V**'
+This can be done with `sudo -V`:

 ![screenshot38](../assets/images/agent_sudo/screenshot38.png)

-Looks like the exploit will work.
+Looks like the exploit will work!

 ---

 **How the exploit works:**

-It works by using the **-u** option when running sudo, which specifies a user/user ID to run sudo as.
+It works by using the `-u` option when running sudo, which specifies a user/user ID to run sudo as.

 ![screenshot39](../assets/images/agent_sudo/screenshot39.png)

-In this case, for these outdated versions of sudo, when we use **userid = -1**, sudo will incorrectly treat the userid as **0** instead.
-Since userid 0 belongs to root, that means that we will actually run the command as root.
+In this case, for these outdated versions of sudo, when we use `userid = -1`, sudo will incorrectly treat the userid as `0` instead.
+Since userid 0 belongs to root, that means that we will actually run the command as root!

 ---